Primary

 Minimize ground contact time between hurdles—the goal is quick, elastic rebounds, not pausing to reset.
 Keep your eyes forward and maintain rhythm throughout the series.

-Want Hurdle Hop (Continuous) in your program?
+See where Hurdle Hop (Continuous) fits in your weekly plan

 Set up 3-5 hurdles in a row with appropriate spacing.